-- Now, in order to get thicker broth, blend about 1/3 of the soup (with a blender or a stick blender) and return it to the pot.
+- Blend about 1/3 of the soup with a blender or a stick blender and return it to the pot.
+Careful, the soup is hot.
 Try to blend mainly the cauliflower (or the potato chunks, if you use potatoes).

 - Taste and season with salt and pepper.
 (I usually add a pinch of salt at the beginning + 1/2 tsp later.
 You might need more salt, depending on your vegetable broth and on your personal preferences.
 See notes)*

-- Serve with freshly ground black pepper, a drizzle of olive oil and grated parmesan cheese if you don't keep it vegan.
+- Serve with freshly ground black pepper or a pinch of chili flakes, a drizzle of olive oil.
 Enjoy!

-- I usually make my own vegetable broth cooking for about 5-10 minutes vegetable scraps and herbs.
-However, when I'm short on time I go for hot water and vegan low salt vegetable broth cubes.
+- I usually make my own vegetable broth, but when I'm short on time I use hot water and vegan low salt vegetable broth cubes.

 - Seasoning: If you use a broth that tastes quite salty on its own, it's important to adjust the seasoning at the end and not at the beginning as you never really know how strong the salt from the broth is.
-I would start only with a good pinch of salt, no more than that.
+I would start only with a good pinch of salt.

 - Leftover: it keeps well in the fridge for up to 3 days.
 It’s also freezable: divide among airtight containers (leaving 1-inch space at the top), and freeze up to 2 months.

 - * Cauliflower or potato?
-I'm not a doctor or a dietician, however, keep in mind that if you use a medium-sized potato rather 1/2 lb of cauliflower, you'll probably increase the carb content.
+I'm not a doctor or a dietician, however, if you use 1/2 lb of potato rather than 1/2 lb of cauliflower, you'll increase the carb content.